arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 end
 ```

+But I didn't find this separation worthy and I never went that way.
+I would in a language with interfaces where defining the structure without implementation is pretty fast.

 #### Command implemented in the same layer as the service

-In this version, the controller must copy the necessary data to a provided implementation of the command, which might be less convenient when there is more arguments.
+In this version, the controller must copy the necessary data to a provided implementation of the command, which might be less convenient when there are more arguments.

 ```ruby
 class Controller < ApplicationController